 1. Replace kitchen cabinet hardware

-Think about the number of times you close your kitchen cabinets on a daily basis.
-Now couple that with how many times it was touched by the tenant before you dating back to the 90s – maybe even the 80s.
+Think about the number of times you closed your kitchen cabinets on a daily basis.
+Now couple that with how many times the tenant touched it before you, dating back to the 90s – maybe even the 80s.
 The likely answer is – a lot.
-Well, spruce up those worn cabinets by changing out the cabinet hardware for new shiny knobs or handles.
+Well, it may be time to spruce up those worn cabinets by changing out the cabinet hardware for new shiny knobs or handles.